LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Note that, in the case of operators, the operator definitions don't become global when the entity containing the directives is compiled and loaded.
-This prevents an application from breaking when e.g. an updated third-party library adds new operators.
+This prevents an application from breaking when, for example, an updated third-party library adds new operators.
 It also allows loading entities that provide conflicting operator definitions.
 Here the usual programming idiom is to copy the operator definitions to a ``uses/2`` directive.
-For example, the :doc:`../devtools/lgtunit` tool makes available a ``(=~=)/2`` predicate (for approximate float equality) that is intended to be used as an infix
+For example, the :doc:`../devtools/lgtunit` tool makes available a ``(=~=)/2`` predicate (for approximate float equality) that is intended to be used as an infix operator:
-operator:

 ::